 This Kimpton hotel has a heavy nautical aesthetic that fits easily into its surroundings in Fisherman's Wharf.
 Doormen in bright sailor uniforms welcome guests into the large lobby with a front desk covered in wood with a compass inlay and light fixtures styled like portholes behind it.
 Decor in the lounge area has navy carpeting with a rope pattern, bright red chairs gathered around a fireplace and lots of ship’s wheels.
 The exposed brick walls and raw wood beams are nods to the building’s roots as a warehouse.
 The lobby also has displays depicting the history of the building and its surroundings.

 Next to the cannery in Fisherman's Wharf, a block from Ghirardelli Square

-Converted from an old canning factory and reopened with 252 nautical-themed rooms and , the Argonaut is one of Fisherman's Wharf's best options.
-Spacious rooms, which underwent soft renovations in 2012, have more character than the nearby Radisson or Hyatt, special features include a free nightly wine reception, and the location makes some of San Francisco's most popular attractions easily accessible.
+Converted from an 1908 fruit canning factory and reopened in 2003 with 252 nautical-themed rooms and suites, the Argonaut is one of Fisherman's Wharf's trendiest options.
+Spacious rooms, which were renovated in 2012, have more character than the nearby chain hotels, though the Sheraton is often cheaper.
+Special features include a free nightly wine reception, and the location makes some of San Francisco's most popular attractions easily accessible.